Sir-NoChill/MAP-Attendance/README.md

 Currently, the UI is a simple console UI.
 Further, the UI does not respond well to user typos, which will (possibly) be updated in the near future.
+- in progress of creating a system of try-catch methods to catch user error and invalid inputs

 That is to say, I don't know where to start, but I'm sure I'll figure it out given about two days of google